 Human Resources PMB#50, 35008, Pala Temecula Rd.
 Pala, CA 92059

-Title: Cultural Resources Monitor
+Title: Lead Cultural Resources Monitor

 Department: Pala Environmental Department

-Division: Pala Cultural Resources Monitoring Program
+Division: Tribal Cultural Resources Monitoring Program

-Subordinates: Monitor II, Apprentice Monitor, Volunteer Monitor
+Subordinates: Monitor I, Monitor II, Apprentice Monitor, Volunteer Monitor

 ESSENTIAL RESPONSIBILITIES AND DUTIES